HealthcareLCA

 What is HealthcareLCA?

 From individual pharmaceuticals to entire health systems, researchers around the world are working hard to assess the environmental impacts of different aspects of healthcare.
-HealthcareLCA serves as an up-to-date repository for this work, bringing together new and existing assessments into one centralised, interactive, and publicly accessible interface.
+HealthcareLCA serves as an up-to-date global resource for this work, bringing together new and existing assessments into one centralised, interactive, and publicly accessible interface.

-HealthcareLCA identifies existing healthcare-related life cycle assessments and environmentally-extended input-output analyses, extracts important methodological data and results from these studies, and tabulates these data into an interactive database.
-We also create charts from the data housed within the database to help visualize and communicate important findings.
+HealthcareLCA identifies existing healthcare-related life cycle assessments and environmentally-extended input-output analyses, extracts important methodological data and results from these studies, and harmonizes these findings into an interactive database sturcture.
+We also create charts from the data housed within the platform to help visualize and communicate important findings.

-In support of a rapid and evidence-based transition toward more sustainable health systems, we allow users to freely view and interact with our data and charts, as long as they meet some basic conditions.
+In support of a rapid and evidence-based transition toward more sustainable health systems, we allow users to freely view and interact with our curated content, as long as they meet some basic conditions.

 HealthcareLCA aims to provide a valuable resource to the health community.
 Some of the potential benefits of our platform include: